 As a KSC student, can I register online?

-Online registration for matriculated students is now open.
+Online registration for matriculated students will be open starting in mid-February.
 KSC students can be billed for their classes until late April.
 After that, payment is due at the time of registration.

 I’m not a KSC student, so how do I register?

-Register in person, over the phone, or online.
+Register in person, over the phone, or online starting in mid-February.
 Payment for non-KSC students is due at the time of registration.

 I registered through MyKSC.
 What happens next?